PX4/PX4-user_guide/en/concept/flight_modes.md

 For example, experienced fliers can use modes that provide direct passthrough of stick positions to actuators, while beginners will often choose modes that are less responsive to sudden stick-position changes.

 - **Rovers / Boats:**
-  * **MANUAL/STABILIZED/ACRO:** The pilot's control inputs (raw user inputs from RC transmitter) are passed directly to the output mixer.
+  * **MANUAL/STABILIZED/ACRO:** The pilot's control inputs (raw user inputs from RC transmitter) are passed directly to control allocation.

 - **Fixed wing aircraft:**

-  - **MANUAL:** The pilot's control inputs (raw user inputs from RC transmitter) are passed directly to the output mixer.
+  - **MANUAL:** The pilot's control inputs (raw user inputs from RC transmitter) are passed directly to control allocation.
-  - **STABILIZED:** The pilot's pitch and roll inputs are passed as angle commands to the autopilot, while the yaw input is sent directly via the output mixer to the rudder (manual control).
+  - **STABILIZED:** The pilot's pitch and roll inputs are passed as angle commands to the autopilot, while the yaw input is sent directly via control allocation to the rudder (manual control).
     If the RC roll and pitch sticks are centered, the autopilot regulates the roll and pitch angles to zero, hence stabilizing (leveling-out) the attitude against any wind disturbances.
     However, in this mode the position of the aircraft is not controlled by the autopilot, hence the position can drift due to wind.
     With nonzero roll input the vehicle does a coordinated turn to achieve zero sideslip (the acceleration in y-direction (sidewards) is zero).
     During a coordinated turn, the rudder is used to control the sideslip and any manual yaw input is added to that.
   - **ACRO:** The pilot's inputs are passed as roll, pitch, and yaw *rate* commands to the autopilot.
     The autopilot controls the angular rates.
-    Throttle is passed directly to the output mixer.
+    Throttle is passed directly to control allocation.

 - **Multirotors:**

   - **MANUAL/STABILIZED** The pilot's inputs are passed as roll and pitch *angle* commands and a yaw *rate* command.
-    Throttle is passed directly to the output mixer.
+    Throttle is passed directly to control allocation.
     The autopilot controls the attitude, meaning it regulates the roll and pitch angles to zero when the RC sticks are centered, consequently leveling-out the attitude.
     However, in this mode the position of the vehicle is not controlled by the autopilot, hence the position can drift due to wind.